Healthy Homes Assessment Naenae

 What We Do

-As building inspectors, we deal with all the components associated with professional house inspects.
-We are here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors we take on all components that come with professional home Inspections.
+We’re here to ensure you make the right decision when purchasing your next property.

-We specialise in a variety of services to make sure you are completely informed about the condition of any property that you might be thinking of buying or selling as well as additional services.
+We specialise in a range of solutions to ensure you are completely informed about the condition of any property you might be considering buying or selling and also other services.

-With our systematic approach to inspecting your property and the latest in technology for software which includes digital photos in the report, you are able to actually see any issues that may be found.
-Through our comprehensive reporting it’s not surprising that we receive so many referrals from clients our services to their family and friends.
+We have a systematic approach to your property inspection and the latest software technology that incorporates digital images into your report, you can actually see any problems that might be found.
+Through our detailed reporting it is easy to understand why we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports